xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 ## Installation
 ### Software Install

-For software part, there have two parts, backend and frontend.
+For software part, there have two parts, backend and front end.
 So I will introduce installation from these two aspects.
 ##### Sails.js Version
 0.12.0
 ##### Sails.js Installation